 The main church doors are open from 6 am until 9 pm for private prayer with a protocol for social distancing mandated.
-Our parish offices are closed to in-person visits at this time in accordance with the recent Diocesan policy.
+Our parish offices are closed to walk-in visits.
 However, our parish staff is working if you would like to set up one-on-one meetings.
 Please contact a staff member directly to set up a meeting.

 Is Mass being offered and am I required to attend Sunday Mass?